Introduction: The Quality Crisis in Institutional Recycling

 Contamination at the bin, single-stream collection designed for convenience rather than quality, and dependence on MRFs to salvage contaminated loads all reduce the value of PET and aluminum.
 The result is that even well-intentioned campus recycling programs struggle to produce the clean, certified feedstock that manufacturers want.

-Smart Recycling Solutions: Quality Control at the Point of Disposal
+Connected Recycling Solutions: Quality Control at the Point of Disposal

 The bin is the first and most important quality control point in the recycling supply chain.
 In that moment, PET and aluminum either stay clean, correctly placed, and ready to become high-value commodities and feedstock, or they get mixed with food, trash, and incompatible plastics.